 People call it “running” errands for a reason – we commonly would like to get through them as quickly as possible!
-Yet in terms of picking up prescriptions, slowing down and taking additional time to talk to the pharmacist, as opposed to hurrying through the drive-through, is essential – especially for senior loved ones who frequently take a variety of meds.
+Yet in terms of picking up prescriptions, slowing down and taking additional time to talk to the pharmacist about medication interactions, as opposed to hurrying through the drive-through, is essential – especially for senior loved ones who frequently take a variety of meds.

-The following list of questions to ask the pharmacist is a good starting point to make sure that you and the loved one you’re caring for are equipped with the info needed:
+At-Home Care Company, providers of in home care in West Des Moines and nearby areas, has compiled the following list of questions to ask the pharmacist as a good starting point to make sure that you and the loved one you’re caring for are equipped with the info needed:

 - What, when and exactly how: First and foremost, obtain clarification on the basics, even though the most significant facts are typically printed on the label or associated paperwork.
 What exactly is the correct dosage?
 Is there a particular time of day the medication should be taken?
 Will it be taken with food, water, milk, on an empty stomach, etc.?

 - When errors arise: If too much or not enough of the med is taken, or if a dose is forgotten, what guidelines must be followed?
 How about if a senior does not remember having taken the prescription and takes a duplicate quantity?